-Scientists have long made the link between mental health disorders and substance abuse.
+Scientists have long made the link between mental health disorders and substance misuse.
 In fact, the co-existence of both is referred to as “co-occurring disorders.”

 Why Do People With Mental Disorders Turn to Drugs?

 Many people diagnosed with a mental disorder start abusing illegal drugs to either fight the symptoms of their illness or deal with the side effects of the medicine used to treat their illness.

 Consider schizophrenia.
-About 50 percent of people suffering from the disorder have also abused illegal substances at some point during their lives, according to the article “Treating Substance Abuse among Patients with Schizophrenia” published in Psychiatry Online.
+About 50% of people suffering from the disorder have also abused illegal substances at some point during their lives, according to the article “Treating Substance Abuse among Patients with Schizophrenia” published in Psychiatry Online.

 “It is widely assumed that patients with schizophrenia use substances to reduce psychotic symptoms and alleviate the sedating side effects of neuroleptics.
 However, the most common reasons given for use of alcohol and other drugs are to "get high" and to reduce negative affective states including social anxiety and tension, dysphoria and depression, and boredom.”